Dart-Code/Website/_docs/refactorings-and-code-fixes.md

 - `quickfix.convert.toMapLiteral` - Convert to map literal
 - `quickfix.convert.toMapLiteral.multi` - Convert to map literals everywhere in file
 - `quickfix.convert.toNamedArguments` - Convert to named arguments
+- `quickfix.convert.toNullAware` - Convert to use
+- `quickfix.convert.toNullAware.multi` - Convert to use
+- `quickfix.convert.toNullAwareSpread` - Convert to use
+- `quickfix.convert.toNullAwareSpread.multi` - Convert to use
 - `quickfix.convert.toOnType` - Convert to 'on ...'
+- `quickfix.convert.toPackageImport` - Convert to
+- `quickfix.convert.toPackageImport.multi` - Convert to
+- `quickfix.convert.toRawString` - Convert to raw string
+- `quickfix.convert.toRawString.multi` - Convert to raw strings everywhere in file
 - `quickfix.convert.toRelativeImport` - Convert to relative import
 - `quickfix.convert.toRelativeImport.multi` - Convert to relative imports everywhere in file
 - `quickfix.convert.toSetLiteral` - Convert to set literal